African Brain Data Network EEG workshop in Nigeria

 Who

-It is organized by Damian Eke, Eberechi Wogu, Victor Owoyele, Ore Ogundipe, Robert Oostenveld, Mikkel Vinding, and various others help with the organization.
+It is organized by Damian Eke, Eberechi Wogu, Victor Owoyele, Ore Ogundipe, Robert Oostenveld, Mikkel C. Vinding, and various others help with the organization.

 When